Possible war crimes in Yemen fuelled by arms flows from West, Iran - UN | Law-Order

 Possible war crimes in Yemen fuelled by arms flows from West, Iran - UN

 Weapons provided by Western powers and Iran to the warring sides in Yemen are fuelling the six-year-old conflict, marked by deadly Saudi-led coalition air strikes and Houthi shelling, U.N. investigators said on Wednesday.
-Coalition air strikes in the past year may amount to war crimes, while the Iran-aligned Houthi movement carried out killings and other abuses that may also constitute war crimes, they said.
+Coalition air strikes in the past year may amount to war crimes, while the Iran-aligned Houthi movement carried out killings and other abuses that may also constitute war crimes, they said in a report.

 The Saudi-led Sunni Muslim coalition intervened in Yemen in March 2015 after the Houthis ousted the internationally recognised government from power in the capital, Sanaa, in 2014.
 The conflict is widely seen as a proxy war between Saudi Arabia and its regional foe, Shi'ite Muslim Iran.
 More than 100,000 people have been killed and millions are on the brink of famine, aid agencies say.